pyEdTools/ai-for-ee/EAAI-Model-AI-Submission/student_materials/example_submission/README.md

 - **`example_ai_transcript.md`**: This file contains snippets of a conversation with an AI pair programmer.
 It demonstrates how to ask good questions and how to use the AI's responses.
 Your submission should be a PDF of your *entire* conversation.

-- **`hardware_video.mp4` (Placeholder)**: Your submission must include a short (1-2 minute) video of your hardware working.
+- **`hardware_video.mp4` (placeholder)**: Your submission must include a short (1-2 minute) video of your hardware working.
 This file is a placeholder to remind you to include one.
 Your video should clearly show your circuit and the output of your code (e.g., the serial monitor showing temperature readings).